skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > hand out this text (which is printed in a nice faux-medieval style
 > of calligraphy) and they players can read it at their leisure.

-While Enoch translates the text at the library, the Eomer and Thu'fir gather at the blacksmith's shop.
+While Enoch translates the text at the library, the Eomier and Thu'fir gather at the blacksmith's shop.
 Upon learning that the party had lost many of their basic supplies in the shipwreck, he suggests they help him with a problem he's having.